Next Start

 Ever wondered what it’s like to be an auto mechanic?

-Automotive mechanics, commonly referred to as auto technicians, work on cars day in and day out.
+Automotive mechanics, also commonly referred to as auto technicians, work on cars day in and day out.
 This is a dynamic career and it’s anything but mundane.
 Depending on the environment they work in and the types of vehicles that come through their door, automotive technicians can do anything from completing routine maintenance services to performing entire engine replacements on a typical day.

 Automotive mechanics diagnose, maintain, inspect and repair cars, light trucks and other vehicles.
 They possess in-depth knowledge of how electrical and mechanical systems come together to make a vehicle run.
 Similar to the way a doctor must be familiar with the human body, an auto technician must understand all of the different parts of a vehicle and the functions they serve.

-Today’s mechanics are found working in a variety of different environments, including dealerships, automotive parts stores, tire shops and repair shops, just to name a few.
+Mechanics are found working in a variety of different environments, including dealerships, automotive parts stores, tire shops and repair shops, just to name a few.
 Some travel to customer job sites or even homes to complete repairs.
 Oftentimes, they are also responsible for researching and ordering parts, managing invoices and talking on the phone with customers.

 The schedule of a mechanic can vary, but auto mechanics typically work full-time, five to six days per week.
 Each facility determines its own wages, whether it’s flat-rate or hourly.
 Some technicians receive a commission and some facilities offer overtime.